Topical Vitamin C for Skin Aging

 Niacinamide: works by inhibiting the transfer of melanin to the upper cell layers, the part of the skin you can see.
 This reduces the accumulation of pigmented cells and therefore reduces dark spots.

 Some studies suggest that vitamin C may be more effective in reducing melanin production, making it potentially more potent in lightening the skin.
+But, others suggest that using both can bring about even better results.

 Most experienced skin experts agree that, when applied topically, the right type and potency of C can help: